Income Protection Insurance

 How Should I Shop for IP?

 To shop for income protection, compare policies and costs from different providers.
-Be sure to focus not only on premiums, but also on what your waiting period is before coverage kicks in, how long you will receive coverage if you cannot work, and when you will receive payments from the insurer if you become sick or injured.
+Be sure to focus not only on premiums, but also on what your waiting period is before coverage kicks in, how long you will receive coverage if you cannot work (your benefit period), and when you will receive payments from the insurer if you become sick or injured.
 Find the best policy to meet your needs and enjoy peace of mind that you’ll be financially ready should you become sick or get hurt.